Test vectors for finite periods and base change

 and by our assumption the second summand is ${\rm Ps}(1,1)$ which is the direct sum of the trivial representation and the Steinberg representation of $\GL_2(F)$.
 The first summand is the direct sum of all the twists of the Steinberg representation.
 Therefore $\dim {\rm Hom}_{P(F)}(\pi,1) = 3$ whereas $\dim {\rm Hom}_{\GL_2(F)}(\pi,1) = 1$.

 In fact, in the $p$-adic case, by \cite[Theorem 1.1]{akt04} and more generally by \cite[Propositions 2.4 and 2.5]{mat14}, one has $\dim {\rm Hom}_{P(F)}(\pi,1)=1$ for any irreducible unitary representation of $\GL_n(E)$, even if it is not distinguished.
 Again the above example shows that it is not true when $F$ is finite, and the reason is that more factors of the Bernstein-Zelevinsky filtration can support a $P(F)$-invariant linear form in the setting of the paper because the absolute value is trivial.
-In the next section we take a closer look at this phenomenon of higher multiplicity for $P(F)$-invariant vectors.
-In particular Example \ref{example} at the end of \S \ref{bz} generalizes the above example.